 Formative Assessment 2: Researching Contemporary Culture and/or Cultures in Translation

-For this assessment, you will choose either one contemporary text from Term 1 of the module (e.g. written after 1990) or one translated text and conduct research into the text as if you were preparing to write an essay for it.
+For this assessment, you will choose either one contemporary text from Term 1 of the module (e.g. written on or after 2010) or one translated text on the module and conduct research into the text as if you were preparing to write an essay for it.

 2500 words / weighted as 50% of your module